djotaku/adventofcode/2021/README.md

 ## Days I could Not Complete

 ### Part 1 sections still incomplete:
+- Day 15 - Life got too busy (explanations later).
+My attempts in the few free moments failed.
+Will have to return to it later.
 ### Part 2 sections still incomplete:

 ### Part 2 sections incomplete because of inefficient algorithms